Search by Keyword

 Live Performances

 Although The Beatles never performed the song live, Paul definitely took advantage of it throughout his live career.
 In fact, every concert tour he’s done from September 1989 to June 2011 has included “Sgt.
 Pepper (Reprise),” whether in a medley with the “Sgt.
 Pepper” theme song or in concluding the show as a medley with “The End.”
 He then revived the song six years later for the 2017 leg of his "One On One" tour (from April 25th at the Nippon Budokan in Tokyo, Japan to December 16th in Aukland, New Zealand) as well as his extensive "Freshen Up" tour (from September 17th, 2018 in Quebec City, Canada to July 13th, 2019 in Los Angeles, California).
-Paul continued his use of "Sgt Pepper (reprise)" during the encore of the 2023 leg of his "Got Back" tour, which stretched from October 18th (Adalaide, Australia) to December 16th (Rio de Janeiro, Brazil) of that year.
+Paul continued his use of "Sgt Pepper (reprise)" during the encore of both the 2023 and 2024 legs of his "Got Back" tour, which stretched from October 18th, 2023 (Adalaide, Australia) to December 19th, 2024 (London, England).

-Two noteworthy performances of the song include June 3rd, 2002 at the "Party At The Palace" event in London during the "Golden Jubilee of Queen Elizabeth II" with the Queen herself in attendance.
+Noteworthy performances of the song include June 3rd, 2002 at the "Party At The Palace" event in London during the "Golden Jubilee of Queen Elizabeth II" with the Queen herself in attendance.
 Paul chose to combine "Sgt.
 Pepper (Reprise)" with "The End" on this occassion.
-Then, on July 13th, 2019, Ringo joined Paul on stage at Dodger's Stadium in Los Angeles, California during his "Freshen Up" tour to perform this song during his finale.
+Also, on July 13th, 2019, Ringo joined Paul on stage at Dodger's Stadium in Los Angeles, California during his "Freshen Up" tour to perform this song during his finale.
+Then, on December 19th, 2024, Paul invites Ringo to the stage at the O2 Stadium in London, saying "Should we rock?
+Get on your kit, lad."
+They perform "Sgt.
+Pepper (reprise)" together as well as "Helter Skelter" during the encore of the show.

 Conclusion